drab0wl/CognitiveComplexityAnalyzer/README.md

 ### Max Complexity

 The default max complexity is 10.
 The setting is `dotnet_diagnostic.CC0001.max_cognitive_complexity`.
 Anything above this setting will result in an warning.

-### Treat Warnings as Errors

-There is an option to treat warnings as errors.
-The settings is `dotnet_diagnostic.CC0001.treat_warnings_as_errors`.